Aboubakr06/coding-bootcamp-testimonials-slider-main/README.md

-# Frontend Mentor - Social media dashboard with theme switcher solution
+# Frontend Mentor - Coding bootcamp testimonials slider solution

-This is a solution to the [Social media dashboard with theme switcher challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-media-dashboard-with-theme-switcher-6oY8ozp_H).
+This is a solution to the [Coding bootcamp testimonials slider challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/coding-bootcamp-testimonials-slider-4FNyLA8JL).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents